Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

 The last set of estimands are the slope coefficients $\Delta_{\rm sat}(a)$, for $a\in\mathcal A$, in a saturated regression of $Y$ on a set of indicator functions for all the values that $A$ takes and their interactions with $D$,

 where $E[\epsilon D I\{A=a\}]=0$ by properties of projections and $E[\epsilon|D,I\{A=a\}]=0$ follows from $D$ and $I\{A=a\}$ being binary for all $a\in\mathcal A$.
-We call this the saturated (sat) regression.
+We call this the saturated (SAT) regression.

-\begin{remark} The use of short, long, and interaction regressions in the social science literature is ubiquitous; see \cite{zhao/ding:22} for a recent analysis on the properties of these regressions in factorial experiments from a design-based perspective.
+\begin{remark} The use of short, long, and long with interaction regressions in the social science literature is ubiquitous.
 When \cite{glynn2012product} discusses the popularity of these regressions, he writes that long regressions are so pervasive within the social science and empirical mediation literature that ``examples are too numerous to cite.''
-Indeed, \cite{baron1986moderator}, the paper that largely established the use of these and related regressions, has over $122,000$ citations as of 2023. \end{remark}
+Indeed, \cite{baron1986moderator}, the paper that largely established the use of these and related regressions, has over $137,000$ citations as of 2025. \end{remark}